jessesquires/jessesquires.com/_posts/2014-08-03-status-bars-matter.md

 <!--excerpt-->

+{% include updated_notice.html
+    update_message='<a href="http://shinydevelopment.com" class="alert-link">Shiny Development</a> has removed Status Magic from the App Store.
+Find out why on <a href="http://shinydevelopment.com/blog/status-magic-and-iphone6-screen-sizes/" class="alert-link">their blog</a> and how you can still get perfect status bars with OS X Yosemite and iOS 8.'
+%}

 But even with all of Dan Counsell's [excellent advice](http://dancounsell.com/articles) on how to promote your app and refine your App Store presence, I continue to see iOS developers make one glaring mistake in their screenshots.
 This common flaw is even overlooked in Dan's article on [*Designing Great App Store Screenshots*](http://dancounsell.com/articles/designing-great-app-store-screenshots), which should be required reading for all iOS developers.
 But what does it fail to mention? **The status bar.**

 {% include post_image.html %}